Dutch New Guinea: Linggadjati agreement

 The ethnic diversity of Indonesia was initially discussed at two conferences in Malino and Pangkalpinang.
 During the Pangkalpinang conference, the right of self-determination of the Eurasian, Chinese, and Arab ethnic minorities was discussed.
-The new Grooter Nederland-Actie (Extended Netherlands Action) send delegates to this conference, who opined that New Guinea should be declared as separate entities in a similar manner to Surinam.
+The new Grooter Nederland-Actie (Extended Netherlands Action) send delegates to this conference, who opined that New Guinea should be declared as separate entities in a similar manner to Suriname.
 Furthermore, this conference stipulated specific territories could have special relations with the Kingdom of the Netherlands if they wanted to.

 Van Mook's plan was to divide Indonesia into several federal states, negaras, with possible autonomous areas, daerahs.
 The whole would be called the United States of Indonesia and would remain linked to the Netherlands in the Netherlands-Indonesian Union.
 The Indonesian side agreed to this plan during the Linggadjati conference in November 1946.
 Van Mook thought a federal structure would safeguard Indonesia's cultural and ethnic diversity.
 Van Mook and his supporters referred to the right of self-determination in this respect: the different ethnic communities of Indonesia should have the right to govern themselves.